- Research at Western

 Students' collecting and using data about others

-Undergraduate activities conducted only for the purposes of assessment and not resulting in any publication/dissemination do not require ethical review.
-Note that if the output has received funding or can be counted as part of ERA reporting then it is considered research and will require ethics approval.
+Undergraduate activities conducted only for the purposes of assessment and not resulting in any publication/dissemination beyond the University do not require ethical review.

-Undergraduate Honours research DOES require ethical review unless it is exempt because it meets standard exemption criteria.
+Undergraduate Honours research DOES require ethical review unless it is exempt because it meets standard ethics review exemption criteria.